BayCEER/python-bayeosdevice/README.md

 ```

 ### Example Usage
-The following [script](docs/cpudevice.py) creates a new device to show the current cpu load on your pc.
+The following [script](docs/cpudevice.py) creates a new device to show the current CPU load on your pc.
 ```python
 import time
 import psutil